Kazan: Bus

 The first bus routes in Kazan came to use in 1925.
 The bus is the most popular type of public transport in Kazan: in 2016, it carried about 74% of passengers.
 As of 2017, there are about 62 bus routes in the city, with a total length of more than 1.2 thousand km.
 The total number of buses operating on city routes is 840.
 The movement of all buses is monitored using an automated control system based on satellite navigation.
 Any Internet user can track the movement of buses.

 Kazan's bus system was totally renovated in 2007.
-62 routes have an aggregate length of 1,981 km (1,231 mi).
-All 1,444 buses are colored red.
+62 routes have an aggregate length of 1,981 km.
+All 1,444 buses are coloured red.
 Half of the buses are imported, produced by Golden Dragon, Higer, MAZ, Yutong, and Hyundai.
 Other buses are mostly Russian made NefAZ.

-The fare is 42 rubles in cash, 38 rubles by credit card and by a special transport card (as of Jan 2024).
+As of January 2024, the fare is 42 rubles in cash or 38 rubles by credit card and by a special transport card.
 On the routes, conductors are involved and, in addition to paying for cash (with a higher fare), there are general civil (with different tariff plans for replenishment, including time passes and an "electronic wallet"), as well as preferential electronic transport cards.